gustavobastian/csv2sqlite3/README.md

+# csv-sqlite Importer

-# Console app for importing data from table from a csv file to a sqlite3 database
+Console app for importing data from table from a csv file to a sqlite3 database

 ## System requirements  for building